surifirstpin/biplus_documentation/docs/README.md

 Easily combine all your data sources, no matter how large it is, into a single view and convert, cleanse, or enrich data with multiple transformation functions for more expressive and descriptive data fields and analysis.

 #### Disclose Data
 Sometimes, Direct dashboard reports are not enough to further explore your data.
-Hence Bi+ is provided with filter option "Drill-down" to explore your data as deep as you like
+Hence Bi+ is provided with filter option "Drill-down" to explore your data as deep as you like.

+#### Trusted Data Analytic Culture
+Bringing all your team and data together for data exploration and easy decision making is endless.For this, Our business intelligent tool and cloud ready platform is well secured, scalable and performance-driven that even the most demanding industries can trust.

 #### Compact
 It is one of the best software platform that consistently Join Business intelligence,Performance Management,Analytics and Data Discovery in a single product.